Prestonmwangi/Candy-Sales-Analysis/README.md

 * Cost structure supports strong margins: $48.34K in total costs represents a relatively small proportion of revenue, supporting the business's strong overall gross margin.
 * Revenue concentration across products highlights potential dependency risks, where a small group of high-performing products particularly **chocolate** can account for a disproportionate share of sales.
 * Standard Class dominates shipping activity, indicating a strong reliance on the most commonly used delivery method.

+## Data Model & DAX

+The analysis was built using a star schema, with the sales data supported by related dimensions for products, dates, and other business attributes.

+Key DAX measures include **Total Revenue, Total Cost, Gross Profit, Gross Profit Margin %, Total Orders, Average Order Value, and Total Units Sold.**

+These measures provide the foundation for evaluating the business's financial performance, profitability, and order activity throughout the dashboard.

 ## Repository Structure
 ```text